-In 2012, House Bill 1146/Senate Bill 647, Domestically Related Crimes - Reporting, helped to improve the recording and tracking of domestic violence crimes.5 Specifically, this Act helped law enforcement, advocates, prosecutors, and judges better protect victims of domestic violence and set more appropriate conditions for abusers.6
+In 2012, House Bill 1146/Senate Bill 647, Domestically Related Crimes - Reporting, helped to improve the recording and tracking of domestic violence crimes.
+Because "Maryland does not have a distinct crime of domestic violence," the new law "helps law enforcement, advocates, prosecutors and judges better protect domestic violence victims and set more appropriate conditions for abusers."